taminomara/yuio/docs/source/by_example/interactive_things.rst

 Opening an external editor
 --------------------------

-You know how when you run ``git commit``, it opens an editor and asks you to edit a commit message?
+You know how when you run :flag:`git commit`, it opens an editor and asks you to edit a commit message?
 Yuio can do the same:

 .. literalinclude:: interactive_things_code/edit.py